 Where Does This Leave the Employer Mandate?

-Although the individual mandate will end in 2019, the employer mandate remains in effect.
+Although the individual mandate ended as of January 1, 2019, the employer mandate remains in effect.
 The IRS has issued about 10,000 notices (Letter 226J) since the IRS began enforcing the employer mandate in November 2017.

 This means IRS Letter 226J could still arrive in your mailbox.
 Are you sure your organization is 100% compliant with the employer mandate?